abjerner/Skybrud.Social.Instagram/basic-display-api/endpoints/README.md

 # Endpoints

-Skybrud.Social.Instagram supports the following endpoints of the Instagram Basic DisplayAPI:
+**Skybrud.Social.Instagram** supports the following endpoints of the Instagram Basic Display API:

 {{endpoints}}